Is There a Food Shortage Coming?

 I’d like to say there is one cause behind what we are experiencing when it comes to food shortages in grocery stores, but that’s just not the case.
 The truth is, there is a multitude of issues that have combined and metastasized to create a giant poop storm that is crippling our supply chain.

 Labor shortages are a huge part of the supply chain issue.
 The majority of our food is distributed across the US via trucks and rail.
 We also have a ton of food shipped into western ports by cargo ship.

 Recently it’s been in the news that there are quite a few cargo ships sitting off the western coast of the US.
-The reason for this is because there is a shortage of dockworkers as well as a huge shortage of truckers.
+The reason for this is that there is a shortage of dockworkers as well as a huge shortage of truckers.
 Meaning thousands of shipping containers are sitting on docks waiting to be offloaded.

 The lack of truckers can be attributed to a couple of factors.
 Last year during lockdowns many truckers lost their jobs and some stayed on unemployment not returning to work.
 In California, trucking licenses were not issued due to the DMV being shut down in March of 2020.
 So replacing or adding to trucking fleets was next to impossible.
 And now many truckers are having to choose between their jobs and the jab.